serigra/14_Quality_Dashboard/README.md

-# Dashboard Ambulante Qualitätsindikatoren
+# Shiny Dashboard Skeleton

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of this dashboard is to keep track of certain quality indicators for primary care in Switzerland.
+The main goal of this dashboard is to keep track of certain quality indicators for primary care in Switzerland.
 The dashboard is built using R and the Shiny framework.
 The repository includes *only!* the dashboard application code.
 For privacy and data protection reasons, the underlying data is not included and must be provided/ generated separately by users implementing the dashboard.